12 Angry Men

 But where is real power?
 It is in oil, and that governs the actual making of men of state.
 St. John is bullied and bugged into a sudden access of well-meaning whimsy, during which he bolsters the manly purpose of a marginal candidate whom he had earlier derided.

-Great play is made with surfaces that are shiny to the point of liquidity, which gives floors that are so reflective the actors appear to be lighted from below (another thing which mystified the Sun-Times).
+Great play is made with surfaces that are shiny to the point of liquidity, which gives floors that are so reflective the actors appear to be lighted from below (another thing that mystified the Sun-Times).

 The Morning After